Accessing Private Fields and Methods with XRayInterface

 This posting is about accessing private fields and methods, by adopting a foreign interface to a given java class (not already implementing the given interface).
 Why?
 Yet, in my former posting about Repairing Legacy Code I mentioned the challenge of accessing hidden state (private fields) before and after method invocations.

-Having access to private fields or method could be helpful in several scenarios:
+Having access to private fields or methods could be helpful in several scenarios:

 - for explicitly visualizing the contents of an object